dtanzer/jobjectformatter/README.md

 You can also write your own formatter.
 You just have to implement the interface ```net.davidtanzer.jobjectformatter.formatter.ObjectStringFormatter```, but the easier way to create your formatter is to extend the abstract class ```net.davidtanzer.jobjectformatter.formatter.AbstractObjectStringFormatter```.

+## <a name="TransitiveObjects"> Transitive Objects

+In it's default configuration, jObjectFormatter does not format transitive objects.
+So, if you have a class "Person" that has a field "Address", and you format a person object, the Address will not be formatted:

+    private static class Person {
+        private String firstName;
+        private String lastName;
+        private Address address;

+        ...
+    }

+    private static class Address {
+        private String street;
+        private String streetNo;

+        ...
+    }

+The output will be like this:

+    person.toString() -> { firstName=Jane, lastName=Doe, address=[not null] }
+    address.toString() -> { street=Evergreen Terrace, streetNo=12b }

+The idea is to keep the formatted output as minimal as possible, and also to avoid cyclic dependencies by default.
+But you can change this behavior using annotations ([see below](#FormattingOptions)).

+When you configure the formatter to also format transitive objects, make sure to avoid formatting objects with cyclic dependencies.
+Say you have a ```Person``` that has an ```Address```, and the address has an owner which is again a ```Person```, formatting everything transitively will result in a stack overflow exception.

 ## <a name="FormattingOptions"> Formatting Options (Annotations)

 You can configure the behavior of jObjectFormatter for every class you want to format using annotations.
 And you can override